MuhtasimTanmoy/notebook/Language/Swift.md

 - Actor
     - Manages concurrenncy related issue

-- Class has convenience initializer where struct cann simulate that through extension.
+- Class has convenience initializer where struct cann simulate that through extension

-- Struct can have inheritence by using `protocol + extension + default`.
+- Struct can have inheritence by using `protocol + extension + default`

 - Struct can have data race if not captured.
 [Ref](https://stackoverflow.com/questions/41350772/if-arrays-are-value-types-and-therefore-get-copied-then-how-are-they-not-thread)

 - [Swift Memory Layout](https://theswiftdev.com/memory-layout-in-swift)